PaulKinlan/paul.kinlan.me/content/en/2022-07-05-the-off-by-default-web.markdown

 In lieu of a specification change, build tooling might be able to help set up the default policies.
 Recommended best-practice guidance might help along with warnings in introspection software like Lighthouse.

 Intentionality is important.
-I think there is a case for sites to disable all access to APIs by default and selectively turn features on if it's needed for the site to function, but it would require a massive shift in how we think about building web sites.
+I think there is a strong case for sites to disable all access to APIs by default and selectively turn features on if it's needed for the site to function, but it would require a massive shift in how we think about building web sites.

 I'd love to learn about what you think in this space, so please leave a comment below.